dbkinghorn/Notes/2022/WSL2vsLinux-5800x/wsl2vslinux-5800x.md

 - [HPCG (High Performance Conjugate Gradient):](https://hpcg-benchmark.org) Memory performance evaluation.
 HPCG is representative of memory-bound applications.
 It is the secondary performance benchmark for the Top500 Supercomputer list.
 HPL being the primary benchmark.
 - [NAMD:](https://www.ks.uiuc.edu/Research/namd/) Molecular dynamics application that is a favorite of mine for hardware testing.
 It is my "real world" testing application.

 I used [Spack](https://spack.io) to create optimized [docker](https://www.docker.com) containers of these (and other applications) with a build target for AMD zen3 using [AMD AOCC compiler](https://developer.amd.com/amd-aocc/) and [AOCL performance libraries](https://developer.amd.com/amd-aocl/).
 These containers were then bundled as no-dependency self-running containers using [NVIDIA enroot](https://github.com/NVIDIA/enroot).

 ## Test System

 The test system for this work is my personal AMD Ryzen 5800X 8-core system with 64GB DDR4 2400MHz memory.
 I use this system as a test platform, dual booting between Ubuntu 22.04 Linux and Windows 11.
 The Windows install is setup with WSL2 running Ubuntu 22.04.
-This is a very modest test system that was convient to use for this proof-of-concept testing.
+This is a very modest test system that was convenient to use for this proof-of-concept testing.
 Expect to see more extensive testing with high-end AMD, Intel, and NVIDIA hardware in the future.

 Note: By default Windows only allocates 50% of available memory to WSL.
 I increased this to 56GB (out of 64GB) to accommodate the "80% memory Linpack job run".
 Linpack usually give the best performance with a problem size that uses 80-90% of memory.
 On the Linux run I used approx. 80% of 64GB and on WSL approx. 90% of 56GB for a problem size of Ns=81088 for both.